-Wharton is famous for her novels dissecting the habits and hypocrisies of the late nineteenth century American upper class, but, while this short story is set in that world, it is very different.
+Wharton is famous for her novels dissecting the habits and hypocrisies of the late nineteenth century American upper class.
+While this short story is set in that world, it is very different.
 Firstly, it is narrated, not by a member of that upper class, but by a servant, a lady’s maid.
 Secondly, it is a ghost story where little is clear but much is implied.

 Structured in four sections, the opening part quickly establishes the narrator – a young lady’s maid recovering from illness and needing work – and the setting – a ‘big and gloomy’ house presided over by Mrs Brympton, a ‘nervous, vapourish’ lady whose ‘children are dead’ and whose last maid ‘died last spring’.
 All the traditional elements of a gothic tale of the supernatural are quickly in place.
 In some ways, it is reminiscent of The Turn of the Screw, a novel by Wharton’s friend Henry James, published four years earlier.
 Wharton’s story, though, does not aim for the same pitch of horror as James’ novel.

 Mysteries in the House

-Neither does it take long for mystery to make itself clear.
+It does not take long for mystery to make itself clear.
 Firstly Mrs Railton, the friend recommending the job, is quick and sudden to say that Hartley should ‘keep out of [the husband’s] way’ when at the house, though he is frequently away.
-A mysterious woman is seen in a passageway, but is unnoticed by the housemaid showing Hartley around.
+On Hartley’s arrival, a mysterious woman is seen in a passageway, but is unnoticed by the housemaid showing her around.
 Odd doors are open which shouldn’t be.
 Mrs Brympton is reluctant to use a bell to summon her maid and Mrs Blinder, the cook, ‘grew confused’ and ‘went white’ when questioned about the former maid, Emma Saxon, and her old room.
 Without the narrative confirming it, the reader is led to believe that the mystery woman spotted by Hartley on her arrival was the ghost of Emma Saxton.

 Two Contrasting Men